getgrav/grav/user/pages/02.effective-communication/_who-is-your-audience/text.md

 ## "There is no good writing, only good revision"

 Getting the words on the page is only the first step.
 Although it is important to get the words down before you forget all the important points you want to make, revising your writing ensures that you are making those points clearly and effectively.
 The essential component to good revision is time.
 Let your lab report "sit" for at least a day before revising it.
 Remember that revision is much more than simply correcting grammatical errors (for more information on how to revise your lab report, see: [How do I review my own writing?](/review-and-revision)).

-## More information

-This paper gives tips on how to communicate effectively. **[Optimizing scholarly communications: 30 tips for writing clearly](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1318505/)**.
-1996.
-Kenneth L. Knight and Christopher D. Ingersoll.
-Journal of Athletic Training 210: 209-213.